Wabtey/uwu-meter/README.md

 ## Features

-- Count the number of uwu sent after deployement
+- Count the number of uwu sent after deployment
-- The leaderboard and total is persistant accross bot restart
+- The leaderboard and total is persistent across bot restart
 - `/uwumeeter` gives the number of uwu sent.
 - `/uwulead` gives the top 5 uwuer
 - `/uwume` gives your personal uwu count